ably77/Standard-OCP-Workshop/Lab3-Deploy_Springboot_Pipeline/README.md

-# Lab 3 - Deploy a Spring Boot Pipeline with Git Push Trigger
+# Lab 3 - Deploy a Spring Boot Tekton Pipeline with Git Push Webhook Trigger

-In this lab we will show a Spring Boot pipeline example where any `git push` to the repo will trigger a pipeline build.
+In this lab we will show a Spring Boot pipeline example using Tekton Pipelines where any `git push` to the forked repo will trigger a pipeline build.

 ### Install tkn CLI